-I would like an opportunity to present my submission in person: No in person.
+like an opportunity ent my submission on:

 Wade Pulham - Submitter Number: 020

 Submitter Number: 020 Full name: Wade Pulham

 Which road speed limit are you most interested in?
 Moerewa Is there a specific part of this road that is of most concern to you?
 SH1 Do you support the proposed speed amendments?
 Not at all Which proposed speed changes do you support?
 Which proposed speed reductions do you NOT support?
 The 50km from Macs Butchery to Moerewa should be 60km.
 50km is so slow and out of owners are driving way faster.
 The only ones doing any good out of this is the police who now love there, taking in money.
 It's a main road.
 The road into Kerikeri is more populated and it's 80km Additional comments: 50km is stupid